alibalapour/Compact-SiT/README.md

   <figcaption>Fig.1 - sample of unlabeled dataset</figcaption>
 </figure>

 As mentioned before, the pre-training consists of three pre-texts.
-The original image corrupts with random drop, random replace, color distortion, blurring, and gray-scale in the reconstruction pre-text.
+- The original image corrupts with random drop, random replace, color distortion, blurring, and gray-scale in the reconstruction pre-text.
 Then the corrupted image is converted to patches and is fed to Transformer.
 After feedforward, the output of the last encoder in the Transformer is combined and makes a reconstructed image.
 Then with a loss function difference between the reconstructed image and the original image is measured.
 - The second pre-text task is rotating the corrupted image randomly with 4 degrees (0, 90, 180, 270) and adding an extra token (like cls token) to predict rotation.
 A loss function is used to learn the rotation of images in the pre-training dataset.
 - The third task is contrastive learning.
 In each mini-batch, two images are generated from one image and a special loss function is defined for contrastive learning.
-For more information, check this [paper](https://arxiv.org/abs/2002.05709).
+For more information, check this [paper](https://arxiv.org/abs/2002.05709).  <br>
 ...

 # Instaling Requirements